RichardLee0211/test/testLatex/README.md

 but I can do
 :!pdflatex test1.tex
 and open manually
-so cool, YCM seem to have to latex autocomplete
+so cool, YCM seems to have to latex autocomplete

 like HTML, why do I need to learn Latex for drawing UML and write design document